Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Experiments

-To demonstrate the effectiveness of our model, we compare it with two categories of representative and competitive baselines: non-sequential models that either model user's static preference and sequential models that further capture short-term, long-term, or both long-short-term sequential transition patterns. \begin{itemize}[leftmargin=*] \item \textbf{NCF}~\cite{NCF}: NCF is the state-of-the-art non-sequential recommendation method that incorporates matrix factorization with multi-layer perceptron (MLP) to predict user-item machining probability by replacing the inner product on the user and item embeddings with a neural network. \item \textbf{DIN}~\cite{DIN}: DIN represents the user by aggregating his/her weighted historical item embeddings based on attention weights which are calculated by feeding the target item embedding with each history item embedding into the MLP. \item \textbf{Caser} ~\cite{Caser}: Caser performs horizontal and vertical convolutions on user's item sequential representation to extract the union-level patterns and point-level sequential patterns, respectively. \item \textbf{GRU4REC}~\cite{GRU4REC}: GRU4REC exploits GRU (Gated Recurrent Unit) ~\cite{GRU} to predict the next interacted items in a given session by the final state of the unit output.
+\item \textbf{Caser} ~\cite{Caser}: Caser performs horizontal and vertical convolutions on user's item sequential representation to extract the union-level patterns and point-level sequential patterns, respectively. \item \textbf{GRU4REC}~\cite{GRU4REC}: GRU4REC exploits GRU (Gated Recurrent Unit) ~\cite{GRU} to predict the next interacted items in a given session by the final state of the unit output.
 GRU is a gated unit to address the gradient vanishing problem of RNN (Recurrent Neural Network)~\cite{mikolov2010recurrent}.

 \item \textbf{DIEN}~\cite{DIEN}: Improved based on DIN, DIEN proposes two GRU layers for interest extraction and evolution, respectively, to extract dynamic interests from history item sequence and interest hidden state that is relative to the target item.